Great Aviation Quotes: Quotable Flyer: Pilot and Flying Quotations

 JFK KJFK 111430

-— JFK airport New York METAR weather report, early morning 11 September 2001.
+— JFK airport New York METAR weather report, 11 September 2001.
+FU is ICAO code for smoke, from the French 'fumer'.

 There is a bomb on board, we are meeting their demands, we are heading back to the airport.